andy-goryachev-oracle/Test/doc/InputMap/SkinInputMap.md

 ## Summary

-Adding the `SkinInputMap` class and an optional `BehaviorBase` utility class aimed to simplify development of skins for existing and custom controls.
+Introduce the `SkinInputMap` class and an optional `BehaviorBase` utility class to simplify development of skins for existing and custom controls.

 ## Problem

 While the `Skin` is a public API, there is no convenient mechanism for registering the skin's event handlers.
-Even worse, changing the skin after the application added its own event handlers changes the invocation order of handlers, leading to [3].
+Even worse, changing the skin after an application has added its own event handlers changes the invocation order of handlers, leading to [3].

-Developers of custom skins have to invent their own mechanisms to register and unregister handlers, use their own implementation of platform detectors (`isWindows()`).
+Developers of custom skins have to invent their own mechanisms to register and unregister handlers, use their own implementation of platform detectors (like `isWindows()`).
 There is also no convenient public API for adding key event handlers / key bindings.

 ## Solution

-The first step in solving the problem was introduction of the `InputMap` incubator in jfx24 [0].
+The first step in solving the problem was the introduction of the `InputMap` incubator in JavaFX 24 [0].
 The next step is to provide a similar public API for skins, in the form of the `SkinInputMap`.

 The purpose of the `SkinInputMap` class is to provide convenient APIs for skins to register event handlers